j9t/little-books/manuscript/html-css-coding-guidelines.md

 #### Use HTML 5

+[Today, no one speaks of “HTML 5” anymore.
+Use HTML.]

 Use HTML 5 (HTML syntax) for all HTML documents: `<!DOCTYPE html>` (this spelling is for historical reasons).

-Although this works, do not close void elements—write `<br>`, not `<br />`.
+Although this is supported, do not “close” void elements—write `<br>`, not `<br />`.

 #### Use HTML According to Purpose

 Use elements for what they have been designed for.
 For example, use heading elements for headings, `p` elements for paragraphs, `a` elements for anchors, and so on.

-Using HTML according to its purpose is important for accessibility, reuse, and code efficiency reasons.
+Using HTML according to its purpose is important for accessibility, reuse, and efficiency reasons.

 #### Use Valid HTML